BRCA mutation: Surgery

 Whether and when to perform which preventive surgeries is a complex personal decision.
 Current medical knowledge offers some guidance about the risks and benefits.
-Even carriers of the same mutation or from the same family may have substantially different risks for the kind and severity of cancer they are likely to get, as well as the age at which they may get them.
-Different people also have different values.
+Even carriers of the same mutation or from the same family may have substantially different risks for the kind and severity of cancer they are likely to get, as well as the age at which they may develop them.
+People also have different values.
 They may choose to focus on total cancer prevention, psychological benefits, current quality of life, or overall survival.
-The possible impact of future medical developments in treatment or prognosis may also be of some importance for very young women and family planning.
-The decision is individualized and is usually based on many factors, such as earliest occurrence of BRCA-related cancer in close relatives.
+The potential impact of future medical developments in treatment or prognosis may be important for very young women and family planning.
+The decision is individualized and is usually based on many factors, such as the earliest occurrence of BRCA-related cancer in close relatives.

-An increasing number women who test positive for faulty BRCA1 or BRCA2 genes choose to have risk-reducing surgery.
-At the same time the average waiting time for undergoing the procedure is two-years which is much longer than recommended.
+An increasing number of women who test positive for faulty BRCA1 or BRCA2 genes choose to have risk-reducing surgery.
+At the same time, the average waiting time for undergoing the procedure is two years, which is much longer than recommended.

-The protective effect of prophylactic surgery is greater when done at young age; however, oophorectomy also has adverse effects that are greatest when done long before natural menopause.
+The protective effect of prophylactic surgery is greater when done at a young age; however, oophorectomy also has adverse effects that are greatest when done long before natural menopause.
 For this reason, oophorectomy is mostly recommended after age 35 or 40, assuming childbearing is complete.
 The risk of ovarian cancer is low before this age, and the negative effects of oophorectomy are less serious as the woman nears natural menopause.